crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

     ============   ================================================================
     :code:`m`      interaction with the moho
-    :code:`g`      appended to P or S to represent a ray turning in the crust :code:`n`      appended to P or S to represent a head wave along the moho :code:`c`      interaction with the core mantle boundary :code:`i`      interaction with the inner core outer core boundary :code:`^`      underside reflection, used primarily for crustal and mantle interfaces :code:`v`      topside reflection, used primarily for crustal and mantle interfaces :code:`V`      critical topside reflection, used primarily for crustal and mantle interfaces :code:`diff`   appended to P or S to represent a diffracted wave along the core mantle boundary, or to K for a diffracted wave along the inner-outer core boundary
+    :code:`g`      appended to P or S to represent a ray turning in the crust :code:`n`      appended to P or S to represent a head wave, e.g. along the moho :code:`c`      interaction with the core mantle boundary :code:`i`      interaction with the inner core outer core boundary :code:`^`      underside reflection, used primarily for crustal and mantle interfaces :code:`v`      topside reflection, used primarily for crustal and mantle interfaces :code:`V`      critical topside reflection, used primarily for crustal and mantle interfaces :code:`diff`   appended to P or S to represent a diffracted wave, e.g. along the core mantle boundary, or to K for a diffracted wave along the inner-outer core boundary
     :code:`kmps`   appended to a velocity to represent a horizontal phase velocity (see :ref:`kmps` below)
     ============   ================================================================